phuang1024/BMusic/docs/components/procedure.rst

 and "down" when not playing``.
 The user can then define what ``up`` and ``down`` mean via the AnimKey.

-Procedures should extend the Procedure base class.
+Procedures should extend the Procedure base class (or existing subclassis, if appropriate).
 Every procedure has *parameters*, which are provided with keyword arguments in the constructor.
 Subclasses inherit available parameters from their parent class.

+See :ref:`procedure_cls` for more on class structure.

 If you would like to learn how to create your own Procedure, please see TODO.
 This page describes how to use procedures.

 Example
 -------